tibortomacs/texfireplace/README.md

      If you choose this, the PATHs are made available using TeXstudio and are placed at the end of the `%PATH%` environment variable.
      However, in the terminal started from TeXstudio, the PATHs are placed at the beginning of the `%PATH%` environment variable.
      When using an external terminal, the `%PATH%` environment variable will not contain the PATHs to TeXfireplace.
-     If a TeX system other than TeXfireplace is already installed, this option cannot be selected.

      - **TeXstudio Startup file (texstudio.vbs)** <br>
      The texstudio.vbs is a startup file for TeXstudio which will put the PATHs at the beginning of the `%PATH%` environment variable before running.